lbke/ssr-theory/readme.md

 #### Steps of server-side rendering

-Server-side rendering can be split in following steps:
+Per-request server-side rendering can be split in following steps:

 1. For a given request, select the right template.
 Most often based on the URL, but it could be based on other request attributes such as cookies, request headers, etc.
 2. Compute the props of the template based on user's request.
 This step simply translates the HTTP request into a set of attributes that makes more sense in the business domain.
 Technically, this is not strictly needed for server-side rendering, the request could be directly passed to the render function.